10 secret islands worth exploring in the Côte d'Azur

 Île de Bendor

 You may not be the most illustrious yachtsman to have moored in Bendor’s tiny north-facing marina.
 In 1950, pastis kingpin Paul Ricard purchased the island and hived off a harbour to service his mates, Salvador Dali and Marcel Pagnol included.
-Ricard dispensed with the grazing sheep and added a tennis court and an art gallery, plus a 3.7 mile long causeway that can be covered by mountain bike or electric scooter.
-A dozen hip restaurants serve rosé from the region’s Bandol vineyards, while more casual eateries include an Airstream food truck that bangs out roast duck burgers with a shallot and red wine sauce.
+Ricard dispensed with the grazing sheep and added a tennis court and an art gallery, plus a 3.7-mile-long causeway that can be covered by mountain bike or electric scooter.
+A dozen hip restaurants serve rosé from the region’s Bandol vineyards.
 Back at the marina a monolith bears Paul Ricard’s personal motto: nul bien sans peine (“no pain, no gain”).
 An apt saying if you’ve overdone his firm’s Pastis 51 the night before.

 Île St Honorat

-You know that island opposite the Hotel du Cap-Eden-Roc that you glide over when flying to Nice?
+You know that island that you glide over when flying to Nice?
 It has a fabulously secluded backstory.
-Hermit monk St Honorat arrived in AD410, his sole wish to meditate in peace under the Aleppo pines.
+Hermit monk St Honorat arrived in AD410, and his sole wish was to meditate in peace under the Aleppo pines.
 Within 20 years dozens of disciples rocked up to share St Honorat’s unparalleled sea view – swim south and the next stop is Tunisia.
-The monks now share a symbiotic relationship with Hollywood’s elite, who sail across for stuffed octopus and burrata at alfresco restaurant La Tonnelle.
+The monks now share a symbiotic relationship with Hollywood’s elite, who sail across for stuffed octopus and burrata at al fresco restaurant La Tonnelle.
 The monks provide the Viognier from their eight-hectare vineyard, while the stars pay handsomely for the privilege of not being papped.
-(Handily, the brothers are prevented from talking to the press by a vow of silence.)
-After the last shuttle boat to Cannes departs at 6pm, sailors who moor between Saint-Honorat and fellow island gem Ste-Marguerite will find nirvana strictly for themselves.
+After the last shuttle boat to Cannes departs at 6pm, sailors who moor between Saint-Honorat and fellow island gem Sainte-Marguerite will find nirvana strictly for themselves.

 Fort Brégançon